AlcoholRehabHelp Logo

 Acamprosate

 Acamprosate usually starts on the fifth day of abstinence, reaching full effectiveness between 5 to 8 days.
 The drug is available in tablet form.
-It’s taken 3 times a day, preferably at the same time daily.
+It’s taken three times a day, preferably at the same time daily.

 Side effects of acamprosate may include: